pquline/ft_dashboard/README.md

 - On page reload, cached data is used for instant loading if still valid.
 - Users can manually refresh data from the header dropdown menu.
 - The dashboard shows cache status and last updated time.
+- **Cached attendance data is automatically cleared when you log out, ensuring your data is not accessible to future users on the same device.**

 ## Project Structure